aarontran/snr-filaments/agenda.md

 Profile fit to dos:
 -------------------

+GLOBAL FIT to get a single value of `m_E`, see how that looks?
+Piecewise fit?
+Just play around, how to do this.

+(did sean have a reason for doing the band-to-band estimate of `m_E`, instead of just fitting 3 points to a powerlaw? (although that is barely underdetermined)

 7. Somewhere -- script to parse out FIT parameters / eqwidth calculations and make a nice formatted list to make life easier...
 (FOR SPECTRA)
 9. get spectra for regions-4-ext